 Surfite is a stone nouveau made from the build up of resin layers created in the surfboard glazing process.

 The resin or "glass" is applied to the board as the final sealing and artistic touch, and any runoff drips onto a tray under the board.
-Over months and months, the tray accumulates layers of clear and colored resin that flow and settle in their own unique way.
+Over time, the tray accumulates layers of clear and colored resin that flow and settle each in their own unique way.

-Every once in a while, the surfboard shaper has to remove the build up of resin from the drip tray, and these hard glass slabs are then either discarded (BOOOOO NOOOOOO) or ready to be turned into upcycled eco-friendly art!
+Every once in a while, the surfboard shaper has to remove the build up of resin from the drip tray, and these slabs are then either discarded (BOOOOO) or can be turned into upcycled eco-friendly art!

 Since diamonds are the hardest natural material on earth, they are used to cut, shape and grind all other gems, even other diamonds.
 I use diamond coated tools to create my own Surfite stones from the glass of surfboard shaper and LEGEND Mike Rowe from Hooked Surfboards (Outer Banks, North Carolina).